edds-kill-a-thon/edds-kill-a-thon/README.md

   >𓎟𓎟   ୭˚⋆✴︎˚｡⋆.     𓎟𓎟

-you can call me edd simply —— *i am an edd fictionkin, if it wasn't obvious enough*
+you can call me edd simply ; i am an edd fictionkin, if it wasn't obvious enough

-i am a minor. and also turkish *(boowomp!)*
+i am a minor. and also turkish *(BOOOOWWOOOOOMMPP!)*

    ⠀ ⠀ ⠀⠀⠀ ⠀⠀  ͝ ꒡ ꒡

 any pronouns are okay i dont care. it/its also works. i stand somewhere in the aroace spectrum. my dni is pretty much the basic criteria. nonetheless, i block freely

-my destiny was being an **eddsworld** fan apparently + live laugh love liminal spaces/backrooms!
+my destiny was being an **eddsworld** fan apparently

 i like eddsworld goulden era the most. edd and matt come first in my likes. i also take interest in writing and drawing